-Arizona real estate brokers vs. agents
+Arizona real estate brokers and agents

 Associate Broker … is a person who holds a fully qualified Arizona Broker license but is working simply as a Salesperson.

-An Employing Broker may have hundreds of both salespersons and “associate” brokers, but only one “designated” broker.
+An Employing Broker may have hundreds of both salespersons and “associate” brokers … but only one “designated” broker.

-Have questions?
 Give us a call!
 We’re here to help.

-There’s no obligation … No strings attached.
+Call today!
 You’ll be really glad you did.